 But, he advised donating furniture that focuses on three basic needs: sitting, sleeping, and eating.

-There is a donation drop-off spot at their location at 120 W. Apple St. in Dayton that is open 24/7.Grab the FREE WDTN News App for iPhone or Android.
+There is a donation drop-off spot at their location at 120 W. Apple St. in Dayton that is open 24/7.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.